iOffice/ioffice.github.io/api/endpoints/agreement.md

     [Agreement][]

 ### Edit a Agreement [PUT]
-To update a Agreement send JSON with the id and updated value for one or more of the attributes.
+To update a Agreement send JSON with the Agreement's `ID` and updated value for one or more of the attributes.

++ Parameters
+    + id (string) ...
+ID of the Agreement

 + Request (application/json)